DaanDirker/TapscottBackend/README.md

 lt --port [PORT_NUMBER] --subdomain [TAPSCOTT_DOMAIN]
 ```

+Finally copy the setup subdomain given by either ngrok or localtunnel and navigate to *.env* file.
+Paste the input on the *TUNNEL_HOST* variable.
+This procedure is also required on the front-end.
+Visit the front-end Git readme for the location.

 ### Ganache
 For the local *Ethereum* blockchain we use ganache.
 Install the application and creat a project.
 To use ganache the *ENVIRONMENT* value within the .env file needs to be set to "ganache".
-Make sure the .env file ganache host value and port match with the ganache-cli or ganache client settings.
+Make sure the *.env* file ganache host value and port match with the ganache-cli or ganache client settings.
 Make sure either one of them is running.

 For the first setup before deploying some build files need to be deleted.
 Navigate to *build/contracts* and delete the files inside.
 Now the contract needs to be deployed onto ganache.
 This can be done using the command:
 ```bash